-Having a boss that does not like you can be frustrating, but it is not the end of the world.
-You might be tempted to run away from the situation by either finding a new job or transferring to a new department, but before you do any of that, there are a few tips you can try to win your boss over:
+While having a boss that does not like you can be challenging, it is not the end of the world.
+Rather than running away from the situation by seeking a new job or transferring departments, think about implementing some techniques to strengthen your bond with your supervisor. there are some steps you can take to try and win over your boss.

-- Even though you might not feel like it, endeavour to show up at the office or for meetings early.
+Make an effort to arrive early to the office or meetings before the scheduled time, even when it may not be easy.
 This shows your confidence and your eagerness to work.
-Remind yourself each day to put your focus on doing a good job for yourself, your career, and your team and try not to think about your boss too much.
-Going to work early has its perks which are great for your career.
+Remind yourself every day to put your focus on doing a great job for yourself, your career, and your team rather than obsessing over your relationship with your boss.
+Additionally, being punctual has its perks which are great for your career.

 The reality is, your boss might never like you and you might never know why, but if they respect you and the work you do, then you could make do with that.
 However, if it’s making it difficult for you to do your job, then just follow the tips above to help bridge the gap.
+Managing your relationship with your boss can be challenging, but by understanding their perspective, engaging in conversations, showing up early, showing your value, avoiding negative talk and using thoughtful compliments, you can improve your relationship.
 If all else fails and the environment is becoming toxic, consider switching to another department or getting a job at another company.